-02 The Numbers

-The \$3 million invested in the prison-industrial complex, from the 1% of the endowment we know about

-The \$18,000 Myth

-On Thursday April 18th, Harvard President Lawrence Bacow told two organizers with the Harvard Prison Divestment Campaign that the University's endowment holds roughly \$18,000 worth of investments in companies connected to the prison-industrial complex.
+The \$18,000 Myth On Thursday April 18th, Harvard President Lawrence Bacow told two organizers with the Harvard Prison Divestment Campaign that the University's endowment holds roughly \$18,000 worth of investments in companies connected to the prison-industrial complex.
 Bacow's statement is significant for a number of reasons.
 First, it marks the first time that any Harvard president admitted that Harvard is invested in prisons at all.
 Second, Bacow remained steadfast in his opposition to divestment of even such a minuscule amount.
 This is an institution whose yearly budget is greater than the state budget of Delaware and recently forgoed an \$186,000 gift from Jeffrey Epstein, who used his position of power to perpetuate grave harm against children.
-Lastly and most this report.
+Lastly and most importantly, our research shows that Bacow's stated numbers are false.
+The Harvard Prison Divestment Campaign's research shows that the university's investments into the prison-industrial complex total at the very least close to \$3 million.
+Even this number barely scratches the surface of the University's actual holdings.
+Below we explain our methodology1 for determining which companies meet the criteria for the prison-industrial complex before outlining our research process into the endowment to make connections with the named companies.
+The Harvard Endowment To understand how the Harvard endowment is connected to these core companies of the prison-industrial complex requires a basic understanding of what an endowment is.
+According to its most recent report, the Harvard Management Company (HMC)-which is the non-profit organization responsible for managing the university's endowmentstated that the endowment was valued at \$39.2 billion2 as of June 30, 2018.
+You may hear or read on occasion that Harvard has "\$40 billion in the bank."
+That's actually untrue.
+The 2018 HMC annual report states as much: just 3% of that \$39.2 billion, or roughly \$1.2 billion, is held in cash.
 Using the definition of the prison-industrial complex provided in Section 1.1, we then identified, read, and fact-checked a range of publications listing specific companies whose business models rely heavily on human caging, control, and confinement.
-See the top sources we used to identify our list of target companies at the end of
+See the top sources we used to identify our list of target companies at the end of this report.
+1 2

-Harvard's Endowment is \$39.2 Billion

-We Know About the \$425 Million that is Publicly Invested

-And the \$1.2 BillionHeld in Cash

-We Know Nothing About the Remaining \$38,775 Billion The first and most basic demand we have of the university is to disclose the specifications of its private portfolio.
+Harvard's Endowment is \$39.2 Billion We Know About the \$425 Million that is Publicly Invested And the \$1.2 Billion Held in Cash We Know Nothing About the Remaining \$38.775 Billion The first and most basic demand we have of the university is to disclose the specifications of its private portfolio.